jhpyle/docassemble/_docs/questions.md

 * `yesno` (or its opposite, `noyes`): will set a variable when a Yes or No button is pressed.
-* `field`: will set a variable when a button is pressed in response to a multiple-choice question.
+* `field`: will set a variable when the user answers the question.
+* `buttons` or `choices`: when used without `field`, will ask another question or run code.
 * `fields`: the question will set one or more variables when "Continue" is pressed.
 * `signature`: the user will be asked to sign his or her name, and the image will be saved as a variable.
 * `sets`: advertises to the interview logic that a variable could